fabeyor/ehistory/README.md

 Known Issues:
 -------------

--    By the time you clone, or copy this script, you might find it does now give all the details.
-This is usually due to how the quotation marks and/or apostrophes used are transcribed when ported from one system to another.
+-    When clone or copy the content of the script, you might find it does now give the desired result.
+This is usually due to how quotation marks or some special characters are transcribed when ported from one system to another.

 Fix:
 ----